 Then there is the animation: like Tentacle Smash, the animation of Test of Spirit can't be interrupted so if a hard CC is coming your way and you can position correctly the skill, then go for it.
 The animation is long too if you get a spirit, so your downtime will be very small.

 Now the spirit: if you hit a champion with your Test of Spirit, you'll create a clone of him with the same %current health of the target that you can hit freely ( Kleptomancy and Grasp of the Undying works on the clone too since it's counted as an enemy champion); the tentacles will be happy to help you damaging the spirit: once every 10 seconds they'll hit the clone without the need of your Harsh Lesson, but this doesn't mean that you shouldn't use it; if you use your Harsh Lesson while a tentacle is attacking, he will simply queue another attack that will be executed once the previous animation is concluded.
-The spirit will transmit part of the damage dealt, virtually it could even transmit all the damage with enough AD, but CC won't be transmitted (so if someone use their CC on the spirit, please ping them heavily and tell them that I ordered you to do so).
-If you can, try to hit both the spirit and the champion an the same time, you'll do more damage for obvious reasons.
-The spirit can be a bait for your ultimate too since if you get hit by the enemy champion the spirit duration is reduced by one second; this means that if the enemy wants to get aggressive and destroy the spirit, you can exploit this and all-in them, resulting in most of the cases in a kill in your favor.
+The spirit will transmit part of the damage dealt, virtually it could even transmit all the damage with enough AD, but CC won't be transmitted (so if someone uses their CC on the spirit, please ping them heavily and tell them that I ordered you to do so).
+If you can, try to hit both the spirit and the champion at the same time, you'll do more damage for obvious reasons.
+The spirit can be used as a bait to test if your opponent wants to fight: if yes, then you can go all-in and try to get a kill (thing that happens pretty frequently); if not, then you can hit the spirit freely without consequences, gaining some gold or some health.

 At the end there is the vessel debuff: by itself it's nothing particular, the slow procs Approach Velocity so you can get to him more easily and the tentacles that spawn can set up a lane without any of them or get a random kill if the target is low enough.